Dominic Smith Preview, Player Props: Nationals vs. Braves

 Braves Pitching Rankings

-- The Braves' 4.15 team ERA ranks 15th across all MLB pitching staffs.
+- The Braves have a 4.14 team ERA that ranks 14th among all league pitching staffs.

-- Braves pitchers combine to surrender 187 total home runs at a rate of 1.2 per game (to rank 12th in baseball).

 © 2023 Data Skrive.
 All rights reserved.